Plumbing, Technician Tips, Business Tips, Guides, Industry Insights

-How much do plumbers make in your city or state?
-A plumber salary database, shared with ServiceTitan by Payscale.com and current as of Jan.
-1, 2024, has the answer.
+How much do licensed plumbers and pipefitters make in your city or state?
+A plumbing salary database, shared with ServiceTitan by Payscale.com, projects the median plumber salary by state and city for 2025.
+The data suggests the following median salary increases nationally for plumbing workers:

-Check out what the data shows about the average plumber salary based on state and experience:
+Check out what the data shows about the median annual salary for plumbing workers based on state and experience for 2025:

 Median plumbing salaries by state